Generate UML, C4, architecture, timing, ER, mindmap, WBS, and Gantt diagrams with PlantUML.

 ## Rendering & Delivery Workflow

-3. Verify output exists and has nonzero size
+3. Verify the output file exists and is non-zero size:

 ## Troubleshooting